Benoniy/k8_basics/README.md

   # Even if the claim is deleted don't delete the volume from the cloud
   persistentVolumeReclaimPolicy: retain

-  # Define your cloud service provider
+  # Define your cloud service provider or local.

   # AWS
   awsElasticBlockStore:
     volumeID: <volumeID>